joshuaguinness/Sorting-Recursively-in-Assembly/README.md

        oooo|oooo
     XXXXXXXXXXXXXXX

-To run: type "make" then run the executable sorthem with one command line argument, a number between and including 2 and 9.

-To clean: type "make clean"

 ## What I learned!
 Through this project, not only did I learn how about assembly, but I also grew in my skill of debugging code as there are very few error messages and debuggers available for assembly.
 I also learned how computers work at the lowest level, specifically how they deal with memory in the form of the stack, heap, stack and base pointers, and more.